-Are you feeling perpetually exhausted at work?
+Are you feeling perpetually exhausted at working from home?
 Thinking that things are out of your control?
 Distancing yourself from your job?
 You might be experiencing burnout.

-Burnout is a term often heard within the workplace setting, especially with the rise of work-from-home practices adding to the stress last year.
+Burnout is a term often heard within the workplace setting, especially with the rise of work-from-home practices adding to the stress of previous years.
 Burnout is officially recognized by the World Health Organization as a medical diagnosis that may apply to individuals exhibiting symptoms of constant exhaustion and increased feelings of negativity towards their job, which affects their productivity.

 Health is wealth.
-There’s arguably nothing more valuable than staying healthy so you can easily achieve your goals.
+There’s arguably nothing more valuable than staying healthy so you can work hard to achieve your goals.
 The best way to avoid burnout is to prioritize your health and wellbeing with a combination of activities.
-Short-term solutions can help fix the immediate impact of burnout, but incorporate long-term strategies that support your overall wellbeing before the problem even starts.
+Short-term solutions can help fix the immediate impact of burnout, but incorporate long-term strategies that support your overall well being before the problem even starts.

 Incorporate movement into your day.
 Our bodies aren’t made for sitting down or standing up for extended periods of time, so mix it up!
 Get up every 30 minutes if you’re sitting to give your stiff muscles a break.
 Take a break to refill your mug or do a quick stretch routine.
 Your back will thank you at the end of the day.
 Your eyes will also appreciate the time away from the screen.

 Try to pencil in time to exercise in your day and make it a habit.
 If this is new to you, don’t be afraid to work your way up.
 Pick up an activity you’ve always wanted to try or revisit again.
 Start with 20 minutes, then slowly increase the time as your body adjusts to the exercise.
 Exercising is a great way to break up your day and leave you feeling energized to take on new tasks.